DrZoltanFazekas/test/zip-23.md

 ### Adjusting Mining Rewards

-In order to maintain the same total amount of mining rewards as before desharding, we must multiply the rewards distributed among the DS committee members by the constant factor `2.78` established based on the average number of nodes that earned premium rewards before desharding.
+In order to maintain the same total amount of mining rewards as before desharding, we must multiply the rewards distributed among the DS committee members by the constant factor `2.78` established based on the average number of nodes that earned co-signer rewards before desharding.

 The reward adjustment does not change the fact that a fast node can earn up to 4 times more than a slow node during the same DS epoch.
 To alleviate this disparity to some extent, we multiply the co-signer reward by `0.6` and the base reward by `1.7`.
 The total amount of mining rewards remains unchanged and all of the pools will continue to earn at least 94% of their current rewards.
 At the same time, the maximum gap between fast and slow pools gets reduced from 4x to approx. 2x.